When can isotropy help adapt LLMs' next word prediction to numerical domains?: Study of isotropy in LLM hidden representations

-Motivated by the findings from Lemma~\ref{lem1} and Theorem~\ref{th2}, we project the models' hidden representations of into a lower-dimensional space by utilizing the $m\!=\!3$ largest eigenvectors through PCA, as shown in Figure~\ref{pc_plot_GPT2}.
+Motivated by the results of Lemma~\ref{lem1} and Theorem~\ref{th2}, this section investigates local structural patterns by projecting the LLMs' hidden representations into a lower-dimensional space using the top $m\!=\!3$ eigenvectors via PCA, as shown in Figure~\ref{pc_plot_GPT2}.
 The three axes of the figure represent the first three principal components of the covariance matrix of LLM representations of each layer.
-For instance, in layer $6$, the first three principal components account for $76$\% and $92$\% of the total variance for Dataset $1$ and Dataset $2$, respectively.
-From Figure~\ref{pc_plot_GPT2} a and Figure~\ref{pc_plot_GPT2} b, we can see that there are disconnected or slightly overlapped islands that are far away from each other through layer 3 to layer 6.
-Note that the first principal dimension value spans from $0$ to $2000$, significantly wider than the other $2$ dimensions, and dominates the total variance.
-A similar analogy can also be observed for transport Dataset 2 in Figure~\ref{pc_plot_GPT2} b.
+For instance, in Figure~\ref{pc_plot_GPT2}b and \ref{pc_plot_GPT2}d, the first three principal components account for $94$\% of the total variance in layer 8 of Lag-Llama and $83$\% in layer 2 of Moirai.
+From Figure~\ref{pc_plot_GPT2} a, \ref{pc_plot_GPT2} b, \ref{pc_plot_GPT2} c and \ref{pc_plot_GPT2} d, we can see that there are disconnected or slightly overlapping islands that are far away from each other.
 In \eqref{cosine_nocluster}, the space isotropy is measured on pairs of arbitrary time series token representations, which could reside in two disconnected clusters.
 However, given that the variance is dominated by distances between clusters, such estimation would be biased by the inter-cluster distances.
-Hence, it is more meaningful to consider a per-cluster (i.e., local) investigation rather than a global estimate.
+Hence, it is more reasonable to consider a per-cluster (i.e., local) investigation rather than a global estimate.